 I have been corresponding with the opposing party, a litigant in person.
-At a recent Case Management Conference the opposing party was represented by a barrister under Direct Access.
+At a recent Hearing the opposing party was represented by a barrister under Direct Access.
 Should I send future correspondence to the barrister?

 I find it much easier to correspond with a lawyer because a lawyer will know what matters can be agreed to to save costs for both parties, without compromising their client's case, whereas a litigant in person is, understandably, usually very wary of agreeing to anything

 That is understandable but if the opposing party has not engaged a solicitor, you will have to correspond with them directly (you cannot send correspondence to a barrister they may have instructed to draft pleadings or instructed to appear at a past hearing).
 There are, however, some practical steps you can take.
 A litigant in person who has engaged a Direct Access barrister in the past may well ask that, or another, barrister to advise them on correspondence received, perhaps even asking the barrister to actually draft a response for them to send.
 If you send correspondence and documents to the opposing party in PDF form by email (in addition to sending by any other means necessary to effect valid service where that is required) that will enable the opposing party to easily forward the email to any barrister they may ask to advise them.
 Of course they may decide to respond without taking advice, but providing everything in PDF form by email makes it more likely (all other things being equal) that they will seek advice before responding because it makes it easier for them to do so.